 Michael Breen Michael Breen is author of The New Koreans and was for many years the Guardian and Washington Times correspondent.

-Michael Buckley Michael Buckley is an environmentalist, an adventure-travel writer and documentary filmmaker who specializes in the Himalayan and Southeast Asian regions.
+Michael Buckley Michael Buckley, author of Meltdown in Tibet is an environmentalist, an adventure-travel writer & documentary filmmaker who specializes in the Himalayan & Southeast Asian regions.

-Anna Chittenden Anna Chittenden writes about travel and lifestyle in Asia and is the author of Lost Guides: Bali.
+Anna Chittenden Anna Chittenden writes about travel and lifestyle in Asia and is the author and creator of the Lost Guides travel-book series.

 Edith Coron & Anne Garrigue Edith Coron and Anne Garrigue are journalists who often focus on Asia.
 Their first co-authored book is China Blend: The Cultural Hybrids Bridging the World.